My Photography & Travel Guide to Athens, Greece

 Here is where I eat.

-Karamanlidika tou Fani
+Karamanlidika tou Fani:

 Walk past the hanging cured meats and the hand-labeled jars of local cheese on your way in, and you have already understood what this place is.
 Karamanlidika is equal parts charcuterie, fromagerie, and traditional taverna, all in one narrow space near the central market.
 The menu is rooted in the culinary traditions of Asia Minor Greeks: aged pastirma, hand-made sujuk, sharp regional cheeses, and warm, fresh-baked bread from a stone oven.
+Order a selection of meze and cold cuts, ask for whatever sausage they are featuring that day, and take your time.
+Every dish is cooked to order, and the flavors are serious.
+It is the kind of lunch that earns its own afternoon.
+Go early or expect to wait.
+Worth it.

 Ergon House

 Ergon House is one of the most interesting dining concepts in Athens: a boutique hotel, a food market stocked with Greek producers, and a restaurant all under one roof.
 The breakfast here is outstanding, and the space itself, bright, open, and lined with jars of honey, olive oil, and dried herbs, is one of the most photogenic dining environments in the city.
 Come for breakfast before a morning shoot and browse the market shelves while you wait for your coffee.
+Opens at 7am, which makes it ideal for photographers heading to the Acropolis at opening.

 Hytra

 For a special evening, Hytra is the answer.
-The kitchen works with exceptional Greek ingredients and the tasting menu changes with the seasons, each course a precise, confident piece of work that introduces you to what modern Greek cuisine actually looks like at its best.
+The kitchen works with exceptional Greek ingredients and the tasting menu changes with the seasons, each course a precise, confident piece of work that shows you what modern Greek cuisine actually looks like at its best.
 The design of the space is clean and contemporary, with city views that reward a window table.
 Book ahead.
 This is not a walk-in restaurant.

 A for Athens Rooftop Bar

-Fair warning: A for Athens is technically a rooftop bar, not a restaurant.
+A for Athens is technically a rooftop bar, not a restaurant.
 The food menu is light.
 But for photographers, the view of the illuminated Acropolis from this terrace at blue hour is one of the best in the city.
 Arrive 30 minutes before sunset, order a drink, and stay through the blue hour transition.
 The light on the Parthenon at dusk is something you will not forget.

 Foods You Should Try in Greece

-Coffee Shops:
+Coffee

 The Agora from the Acropolis